 To promote all activity we would like to take photographs and videos for publications.
 To ensure that the young athletes feel safe at these events and comfortable being filmed or photographed we will only use people who we have checked to be appropriate to work with young people.

+people wito we have checked to be appropriate to work with young people.

+Sport

+Event

+Venue

+Date

+Photographer Self Declaration

+1. Have you ever been convicted of any criminal offences?

+YES / NO

-SPORT: DATE: EVENT: VENUE: PHOTOGRAPHER S SELF DECLARATION 1.
-Have you ever be en convicted of any criminal offenc es?
-YES S/NO If YES, please supply y details of any criminal convictions: order 1975 as amend sed under the provisions of the Rehab ded by the Rehabilitation of Offenders lare all convictions including 'spent' co Act 1974 (Exceptions Am
+If YES, please supply details of any criminal convictions:

+NOTE: You are advised under the provisions of the Rehabilitation of Offenders Act 1974 (excas amended by the Rehabilitation of Offenders Act 1974 (Exceptions Amendment) Order 198 all convictions including 'spent' convictions.

-2. Are you a person known to any Children's Services department as being an actual or potential risk to children?
-YES/NO
+2. Are you a person known to any Children's Services department as being an actual or poter ntial risk to children?

+YES / NO

 If YES, please supply details:

-LONDON SPORT 57

-3. Have you had a disciplinary sanction (from a sports or other organisations governing body) relating to child abuse?
-YES/NO
+3. Have you had a disciplinary sanction (from a sports or other organisations governi child abuse? ng body) relating to

+YES / NO

 If YES, please supply details:

-Delete as appropriate